Train GraphicClick on the map to explore geographics

 How well I remember (on some trains from Bristol to Blackpool in the 1970s) having a change of engine at Birmingham or Preston, depending on the make-up of the journey.

-Much of the argument about the hybrid IEPs (Intercity Express Program / Project.) seems to be focused on the need to have a diesel engine on an electric train, and the consequent weight loss.
+Much of the argument about the hybrid IEPs (Intercity Express Program / Project.
+This will offer more capacity on routes, save money, give a consistent and safe service and meet customer requirements.
+Intended to replace HSTs.) seems to be focused on the need to have a diesel engine on an electric train, and the consequent weight loss.
 Looked at as an electric add-on to a diesel train, it doesn't seem so disadvantageous.

 Logged